better-internet/radworks-docs/docs/understanding-radicle/how-it-works.md

 This also means that for a single `PEER_ID`, we have a sub-graph that consists of more `PEER_ID`s — whether they be the maintainers of the project or other tracked peers.
-Any time a peer is replicated, a portion of their sub-graph is replicated as well, up to 2 degrees out.
+Any time a peer is replicated, a portion of their sub-graph is replicated as well, up to 2 hops out.

 This means that everytime you track a peer, you are not only adding them as a remote, but also their remotes, and the remotes of their remotes.
 This ensures